carlfranz/carlfranz.github.io/blog/2019/12/22/index.md

 title: Useful daily git command: remove useless remotes
 ---
 # Useful daily git command: remove useless remotes
 Working with feature branches is pretty handy.
+Everything starts with a branch from `develop` named `feature/<something>`.
+When you start committing, changes does not affect the `develop` branch.
-You branch from the `develop` into a `feature/<something>` branch then start committing and create a merge request.
-Your repository manager should handle merge requests.
-Once the job is done and you need to merge into `develop` the repository manager allow you to do it from web, and as a side effect it can remove the branch.
-Not bad, the job is done and we have tracked the edits with a "merge commit".
+If your repository manager handles merge requests, once the branch is created, you open a merge request.
+When the feature job is done you close the request and through web, merge changes into `develop` branch.
+As a side effect the repository manager removes the branch.
+Not bad, the job is done and the edits are tracked with a "merge commit".

 By client side, those branches are never removed.
 This could lead to a messy repository and wrong checkouts, better keep the stuff nice, to avoid useless problems.
-Here this command come handy.
+Here this command come in help.

 ```bash
 git fetch origin --prune
 ```

-What `fetch` do is to get "news" about remote branch.
+What `fetch` do is to get "news" about remote branches.
 What the flag `--prune` do is explained by the git documentation:

 > Before fetching, remove any remote-tracking references that no longer exist on the remote.

-Doing that to my repository lead to this output:
+Doing that on one of my repositories lead to this output:
 ```
 From gitlab.mgmt.somewhere.it:lceyt/nova
  - [deleted]           (none)     -> origin/feature/closed-domain-queries